paulsinclair51/briteTest/tests/output/README.md

 # tests/output/

-Directory for copies of generated test outputs.
+Directory containing copies of generated test outputs.

 - Output files in this directory are compared against corresponding golden files and metadata files in `../golden/`.